Browsed by

 Tule Elk, Point Reyes, 2019

 Drakes Beach was fairly mellow.
-The biggest excitement was tracking down a faraway tern, which turned out (see what I did there?) to be a Common Tern – our third and final lifer of the day.
-Gabe and I celebrated our success at passing 400 lifer birds during that trip.
+The biggest excitement was tracking down a distant tern, which turned out to be a Common Tern – our third and final lifer of the day.
+My husband and I celebrated our success at passing 400 lifer birds during that trip.

 We headed to the RCA building, which I dubbed “Row of Cypress Avenue” due to the row of Cypress trees that interrupted the otherwise flat hillside.
 This was yet another spot we frequently drive past and wonder how to bird it.
 We saw pretty much the same birds, although there was brief excitement when someone thought they found a Tennessee Warbler, though it ended up being something else.